pamasol/IDPA-Landrunner/README.md

 ## How to install on a Raspberry Pi 3
 1. You'll need to install Raspbian Buster with desktop and recommended software on your RaspberryPi (it was tested with the Raspbian Version September 2019 and a RaspberryPi 3 B+).
-Download and installRaspbian from [raspberrypi.org/downloads/raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+Download and install Raspbian from [raspberrypi.org/downloads/raspbian](https://www.raspberrypi.org/downloads/raspbian/).

 2. After installing Raspbian clone this repository on to your RaspberryPi with `git clone https://github.com/pamasol/IDPA-Landrunner.git` and navigate into the folder with `cd IDPA-Landrunner`.